course-network/degree-requirement-dag/README.md

 We use a few degrees from Oregon State as examples.
 [Catalog data acquisition](catalog_data_acquisition) scrapes course prerequisites from OSU's catalog.
 [Degree requirements](degree_requirements) scrapes degree requirements from OSU's catalog.
 [Parse course requirements](parse_course_requirements) processes more complicated requirements. [d3](d3) visualizes this data.

-# Proposed constraints for implementing uncertainty in a tree
+# Proposed method for implementing uncertainty in a tree
 Degree requirements at OSU are generally expressed as a list of OR conditions.
 For example, an ecological engineering student must take "Ethics" or "The Responsible Engineer".

 Sometimes, these conditions require a variable amount of courses from a variable amount of options.
 For example, a computational physics student must take two of three available senior capstone courses.